jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 ```
 You don't have to know to use Git to make a site, you just need two commands to add the theme.
 You do need it to deploy it.
 Make sure you *bookmark* this page, I'll be adding a basic introduction to *Git Workflow* to run your own blog.

-## Adding Theme
+## Adding a Theme
-Themes have to be placed under `themes` directory, in its own directory, and then be referenced on the configuration file.
+Themes have to be placed under `themes` directory, on its own directory, and then be referenced on the configuration file.

 To use the theme on your site, you have to run two commands
 - *git*: to add your theme as a submodule